ansys/allie-flowkit/doc/source/getting-started/setup.rst

       :class-card: sd-shadow-sm sd-rounded-md
       :text-align: left

-      Start the GRPC server by running the built binary:
+      Start the GRPC server by executing the built binary:

       .. code-block:: bash

          ./flowkit

-      The server will listen on port `50051` by default.
+      By default, the server listens on port `50051`.

    .. grid-item-card:: Agent Connection
       :class-card: sd-shadow-sm sd-rounded-md
       :text-align: left

-      Once running, Flowkit accepts GRPC requests from the AALI Agent or any other GRPC client.
+      Once running, Flowkit accepts GRPC requests from the AALI Agent or any other GRPC-compatible client.

-      - Requests should specify the function name and input parameters
+      - Ensure the function name and input parameters match expected definitions
-      - The response will contain the result or a stream of messages
+      - The server will respond with a result or a streamed set of messages